mehulagg/gitlab/doc/user/application_security/container_scanning/index.md

 ##### File format

-- `generalallowlist` collection allows you to specify CVE IDs globally.
+- `generalallowlist` block allows you to specify CVE IDs globally.
 All vulnerabilities with matching CVE IDs will be excluded from the scan report.

-- `images` collection allows you to specify CVE IDs for each container image independently.
-All vulnerabilities from given image with matching CVE IDs will be excluded from the scan report.
+- `images` block allows you to specify CVE IDs for each container image independently.
+All vulnerabilities from the given image with matching CVE IDs will be excluded from the scan report.
+The image name is retrieved from one of the environment variables used to specify the Docker image to be scanned, such as `$CI_APPLICATION_REPOSITORY:$CI_APPLICATION_TAG` or `DOCKER_IMAGE`, therefore the image provided in this block **must** match this value and **must not** include the tag value.
+For example, if you specify the image to be scanned using `DOCKER_IMAGE=alpine:3.7`, then you would use `alpine` in the `images` block, but you cannot use `alpine:3.7`.

   You can specify container image in multiple ways:
   - as image name only (ie. `centos`)
   - as full image name with registry hostname (ie. `your.private.registry:5000/centos`)
   - as full image name with registry hostname and sha256 label (ie. `registry.gitlab.com/gitlab-org/security-products/dast/webgoat-8.0@sha256`)

 NOTE:
 The string after CVE ID (ie. `cups` in the example above) has **no impact** whatsoever, it is simply included as a "hint" to help explain what the vulnerability relates to.
 There is no need to use it, you can leave it blank.